- See a full list of publications

-Simon is also an advisory editor of the Washington DC-based Catholic Historical Review (2009-the present), the Archivum Societatem Societatis Iesu (2016-) and Church History (2016-) and the Archivum historiae pontificiae (2017-).
+Simon is also an advisory editor of the Washington DC-based Catholic Historical Review (2009-), the Archivum Societatem Societatis Iesu (2016-), Church History (2016-) and the Archivum historiae pontificiae (2017-).
 Since 2010 he has also been editor of the only journal specifically dedicated to looking at early modernity from a global and trans-national perspective: Journal of Early Modern History.
 This is the official publication of the Centre for Early Modern History, University of Minnesota.
 In 2015-16 Simon was President of the Ecclesiastical History Society.
 Simon is a member of the Faculty of Archaeology, History and Letters of the British School at Rome (2018-2022).